ecurry15/azure-network-protocols/README.md

 <img src="https://i.ibb.co/XzkM1MZ/lab2-12.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
 7. Lastly, I filtered for RDP traffic.
-Due to RDP being used to connect my host computer and the the VM, I began to see non-stop traffic in WireShark.
+Due to RDP being used to connect my host computer and the VM, I began to see non-stop traffic in WireShark.
 </p>
 <br />